Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 Lymphatic system : drainage of toxins and immune support.

-Glymphatic system : nighttime cleansing of the brain during deep sleep.
+Glymphatic system : nighttime brain cleansing during deep sleep.

 These mechanisms weaken with age.
-Supporting them—through exercise, proper hydration, a healthy diet, and quality sleep—is essential to maintaining longevity.
+Supporting them — through exercise, proper hydration, a suitable diet and quality sleep — is essential to preserving longevity.

 With age or an unbalanced lifestyle (tobacco, stress, pollution, nutrient-poor diet), these defense systems weaken: this is oxidative stress, an imbalance between the production of free radicals and the ability to neutralize them.